Brand System / Automotive / Sports Cars / 1952-present

 The race record mattered because subtraction can look cheap if it has no proof.
 Lotus made it feel deliberate through results, chassis work, and driver feel.

-Lotus belongs in the archive because it shows how a brand can own a negative choice.
+Lotus belongs in Grow Your Brand because it shows how a brand can own a negative choice.
 The brand does not add drama to hide the product.
 It removes weight until the product talks louder.

 For operators, the lesson is clean.
 If your advantage comes from subtraction, make the benefit physical enough that customers stop asking what was removed.